The Dixie Cups

 In 1965, The Dixie Cups' manager tried moving the group to another label, ABC-Paramount.
 Within a year or two stress from traveling led Joan Johnson to retire from the group.
 Barbara and Rosa brought in another alto and continued to tour and entertain.
 However, legal problems caused by The Dixie Cups' migration to the new label were enough to stall the trio's career and cause their records to be dropped from the charts.
 Despite having a couple of Top Forty hits, the group was unable to recapture the success they'd enjoyed at Red Bird and their recording career came to a halt.

 The Hawkins sisters returned to New Orleans in the late 60's, a decision fueled by manager problems.
 Rosa Hawkins found work as a model and also taught modeling at the Barbizon and John Casablanca Schools.
 In addition, she worked as a makeup artist for Fashion Fair Cosmetics and for Revlon.
 Rosa taught Barbara the makeup business, and Barbara too became a makeup artist, working for these same companies.
 They also continued to perform around the world.
 During the 80's and 90's, thanks largely to renewed interest in the songs they'd recorded for Red Bird, The Dixie Cups enjoyed a resurgence of popularity.
 In 2002, The Dixie Cups were Rhythm & Blues Foundation nominees; then, in 2003, the Foundation honored The Dixie Cups with their Pioneer Award.
+And, in 2007, The Dixie Cups were inducted into The Vocal Group Hall of Fame.

 Today, The Dixie Cups continue to perform on the concert circuit, thrilling audiences with their pristine harmonies.
 Current members of the trio are Rosa and Barbara along with their sister from their Neville Brothers family, Athelgra Neville.